This page was most recently updated on May 8th, 2025

 2. The raising of funds for the operation of the Corporation.

-1. The Board shall include and ensure that elected officials, monarchs, and the lines of succession maintain a standard of excellence and show of unity during their term in office.
+1. The Board shall include and ensure that elected officials, monarchs, and the lines of succession maintain a standard of excellence and show unity during their term in office.

 b.
 Conflicts between monarchs shall not become a matter of discussion for the line of succession to be involved in.
 Should conflict arise between the monarchs, the conflicting parties should resolve them.
 If no resolution is agreed upon, the matter should be presented to the Board of Advisors.
-If the Board cannot resolve the issue, then the matter should be presented to the Council of Regents.
+If the Board cannot resolve the issue, the matter should be presented to the Council of Regents.
 [See Proclamation by Empress XIX, Kristy Michaels.]

 ARTICLE VIII: FUNCTIONS OF ADVISORS

-The Job descriptions of the Board of advisors will be defined in the UCPPE Policy Manual.
+The Job descriptions of the Board of Advisors will be defined in the UCPPE Policy Manual.

 ARTICLE IX: THE IMPERIAL MONARCHS AND THEIR COURT